Quick! You Have One Hour . . .

 High five if you are always that organized, but I’m not!
 That’s why this roast is different.
 Though there is a searing option, I’ve created a recipe that I can throw together without any advance notice in a matter of minutes.

-Rosemary Ranch No-Thaw Roast
+Ranch-Style No-Thaw Roast

 This is a from-scratch adaptation of this “To Die For” pot roast which has been hailed around the web as one of the most delightful combinations of flavors every thrown into a pot and ignored for hours.
 I agree!